-BASDAI spinal pain (question 2 only) and BASDAI total score will also be presented in this table as well as hs-CRP (mg/L) and ASDAS-CRP.
-Hs-CRP and ASDAS-CRP will be summarized as continuous variables and as categorical variables.
-Hs-CRP will be summarized at Screening and at Baseline.
-For hs-CRP, the following categories will be used:
+BASDAI spinal pain (question 2 only) and BASDAI total score will also be presented in this table, as well as hs-CRP (mg/L) and ASDAS-CRP.
+Hs-CRP and ASDAS-CRP will be summarized as continuous variables and as categorical variables and the same categories as the ones defined in Table 4-4 for the efficacy subgroup analyses will be used.